kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 #Project 2 - Design using 2D PShape Array, lerpColor, map, and Processing Transform Functions

 For Project 2, students will create a Processing program to create a 2D Grid Artwork using 2 different PShape vertex patterns.

-Project 2 builds on understanding learned in project 1, creating PShape objects by specifying a set of vertex points.
+Project 2 builds on understanding learned in Project 1, creating PShape objects by specifying a set of vertex points.

-We'll create a 2D array of PShape objects, where we'll create grid patterns using HSB color mode to specify the fill to create grid patterns.
+We'll create a 2D Array of PShape objects, where we'll create grid patterns using HSB color mode to specify the color used to  to create grid patterns.

 Overall Project Structure: